geotools/geotools/docs/user/welcome/upgrade.rst

   public WebMapTileServer(URL serverURL, HTTPClient httpClient, WMTSCapabilities capabilities) public WebMapTileServer(URL serverURL, HTTPClient httpClient, WMTSCapabilities capabilities, Map<String, Object> hints)

-By the same reason we will not allow changes to the headers after initialisation, and have deprecated ``public Map<String, String> getHeaders()``.
+For the same reason we will not allow changes to the headers after initialisation, and have deprecated ``public Map<String, String> getHeaders()``.